adioshun/gitBook_Tutorial_PCL/Beginner/Part01-Chapter02-PCL-Cpp.md

   pcl::PCLPointCloud2::Ptr cloud (new pcl::PCLPointCloud2 ());
   pcl::PCLPointCloud2::Ptr cloud_filtered (new pcl::PCLPointCloud2 ());

-  // Fill in the cloud data
   pcl::PCDReader reader;
-  // Replace the path below with the path where you saved your file reader.read ("table_scene_lms400.pcd", *cloud); // Remember to download the file first!
+  reader.read ("table_scene_lms400.pcd", *cloud); // Remember to download the file first!

   std::cerr << "PointCloud before filtering: " << cloud->width * cloud->height